pingidentity/pingidentity-devops-getting-started/docs/get-started/pingDevopsUtil.md

 ---
 # The `ping-devops` Utility

-`ping-devops` is our general DevOps command line utility.
+`ping-devops` is our general DevOps command-line utility.

 ## Dependent Utilities

-To perform all of its operations, `ping-devops` has a dependency on these utilities:
+To perform all of its operations, `ping-devops` has a dependency on the following utilities:

 * openssl
 * base64